Appliance Configuration

 Administrator Configuration

-System wide settings such as LMI log file configuration, account management and advanced tuning parameters.
+System wide settings such as LMI log file configuration, account management and tuning parameters for the LMI JVM.

 admin_cfg: